skykeeper0/ReactD-starter-kit/README.md

     With react-router 4 and arrow funciton to pass props from app to signup, login, secret
     <Route exact path='/' component={() => (<Login value='life' handleClick={() => this.handleClick()} />)}/>

     Server will reply differently to seperate different route redirect.
-A couple option is: reply with statusCode, reply with route, reply with render, reply with string, reply with statusCode and string.
+A couple option is: reply with statusCode, reply with route, reply with render, reply with string, reply with statusCode and string. /

-    Use react-router 4 to seperate route redirect.
+    Use react-router 4 to seperate route redirect. /

-    Add refirect to the login page
+    Add redirect to the login page /

     Note: add test for error too ( wrong input type ?) seperate server running on test

+    Fetch data from server with '/get' request and /

+    React router path and get request

     Build route with react router